jamesnvc/occasionallycogent/_drafts/how_we_use_datomic.md

                (after-fn)))})]))
 {% endhighlight %}

-(the `after-fn` parameter is there because the various `create-*!` functions want to call a `db->*` function to change tho returned entity into a map in the format Braid expects to use)
+(the `after-fn` parameter is there because the various `create-*!` functions want to call a `db->*` function to change the returned entity into a map in the format Braid expects to use)

 To make this work, `run-txns!` now looks like this:
 {% highlight clojure %}